-The tax benefit of selling stock of an S Corporation are mostly realized by the company as ESOPs are qualified plans and therefore not subject to pass through income taxes.
-This tax savings can also benefit the seller, as increased cash flow can be used to speed repayment to the seller in leveraged situations.
+The tax benefit of selling stock of an S Corporation is mostly realized by the company as ESOPs are qualified plans and therefore not subject to pass-through income taxes.
+This tax savings can also benefit the seller, as increased cash flow can be used to speed up repayment to the seller in leveraged situations.

 Another potential tax advantage that can be realized by the company is receiving tax deductions for interest as well as principal repayments on ESOP loans.

 The size of the company does matter for an ESOP.
 You need to have a reasonable size, workforce, and payroll to be able to support an ESOP.
 Due to administrative costs and anti-abuse rules, it is typically not practical for a business worth less than $3 million with less than 25 employees to be a feasible ESOP.

 Additional characteristics that make an ESOP candidate include a good history of cash flow, solid successor management teams, debt capacity, relatively low employee turnover, and a business that is not overly cyclical.

 One of the main advantages of an ESOP is that it allows you to protect your business and your legacy.
 If you sell to an outside party, they typically want to buy control.
 Passing on control allows the buyer to have free reign to do whatever they want with your company, which could include changes to the workforce and irrevocably changing the foundation that you built.
 You will also have a boss.